 A tongue flick happens so fast it often goes unnoticed, yet it is again one of the first signs of stress that dogs use to tell you they are feeling anxious.

 Pick up your dog’s toys, food, and other items if they aren’t used to having company, especially young visitors.
 Some dogs guard their belongings, and one of the first ways they do so is to become stiff and stop playing or chewing on the item.
 When you see your dog go still like this, remove them from the situation.
 When they are safely away, you can explain to your guests the signs that showed your dog was stressed.
 Kids actually love playing with the Dog Decoder app and see it as a game.
 You are your dog’s advocate, and this means keeping them safe while teaching others how to be safe around dogs as well.

 Don’t be a statistic at the ER room this holiday season.
-Keep you, friends and family, and your dog safe with these tips.
+Keep you, friends and family and your dog safe with these tips to prevent dogs bites.

 About the author: Jill Breitner is a professional dog trainer and dog body language expert, loving and living life with friends and family.
 She a certified Fear Free Professional and the author of Dog Decoder, a smartphone app about dog body language.
 Join Jill on her Dog Decoder Facebook page.